Google Calendar Integration

 sync_response: {}

-Limitations: ICS feeds are read-only and update periodically (not real-time).
-For creating events or instant access, use the OAuth method above.
+Note: ICS feeds are read-only and update periodically.
+For creating events or real-time access, use the OAuth method above.

 Connect to OpenClaw